marciorasf/websocket-test/README.md

 ## Requirements

 - Python 3.9 (maybe it works with Python 3.7 and 3.8 but I won't test it)
-- Docker and Docker-Compose
+- Docker and DockerCompose
 - Node 14 (again, maybe it works with other versions)
 - Yarn